samcampisi/HotelListDemo/README.md

 - Add a feature to zoom in on the images or a full image view
 - Add tests for HomeScreen
+- Add more detail to the search bar